Kiwiijuice/Kiwiijuice/README.md

 <b>Hey, I'm Aaron Bird!</b>

-I work as a backend developer mostly with the Microsoft stack proficient in C# development.
+I work as a backend developer mostly with the Microsoft stack and am proficient in C# development.
 I am based in Cedar Park Texas.

-I have a special interest in modern technology that pushes theboundaries of what back-end development can do.
+I have a special interest in modern technology that pushes the boundaries of what back-end development can do.
 All my previous work was in a small team or as an individual full stack developer.
 These roles have allowed me to develop valuable skills which propagate throughout the entire stack of a product.
 As part of a team and an individual – I have been able to implement and deliver performant and highly scalable/reliable applications to the clients at my previous job.